Reactions to Legumes

 vegetarian dishes such as lentil cottage pie

-PeasGreen, snow, sugar snap, mangetout, black eyed,
+PeasGreen, pea shoots, snow, sugar snap, mangetout, black eyed,

 pigeon pea, wasabi peas, chickpea (also known